Recap: Doctor Who S2 E1 "Planet of Giants"

 kicks off with a sci-fi staple — the heroes are shrunk to about an inch tall

-Barbara is made ill by the insecticide, but the others manage to foil the plan by tampering with his telephone, causing the local telephone exchange operator to be suspicious and send her policeman husband along to investigate.
+Barbara is made ill by the insecticide, but the others manage to foil Forester's plan by tampering with his telephone, causing the local telephone exchange operator to be suspicious and send her policeman husband along to investigate.
 He isn't murdered, and brings Forester to justice.

 The Irwin Allen series Land of the Giants